Our Staff and Program Consultants

 Director of Business Affairs

-Krislyn has three decades of experience working in the accounting and financial services field.
-Prior to her services with Charles Hall Youth and Family Services, she worked for the Council of Abused Women’s Services (CAWS).
-Today, she continues to provide selected financial consulting services to the Abused Adult Resource Center in Bismarck.
-Krislyn’s work experience also includes serving as accounting/financial staff for North Dakota’s Department of Commerce and the North Dakota Water Commission.
+Krislyn has over three decades of experience working in the accounting and financial services field.
+Prior to her employment with Charles Hall Youth and Family Services, she worked for the Council of Abused Women’s Services (CAWS).
+She also provided selected financial consulting services in recent years to the Abused Adult Resource Center in Bismarck.
+Krislyn’s past work experience includes serving as accounting/financial staff for North Dakota’s Department of Commerce and the North Dakota Water Commission.

 Krislyn holds accounting degrees from Bismarck State College and Moorhead State University (MN).